262life/bob/docs/commands/help.md

+# BOB - Bash on Board!

 kubectl bob controls the BOB pods.

 Find more information at: https://BobDotMe.github.io/bob

-Basic Commands (Beginner):
+## Basic Commands (Beginner):
   no options     Create a BOB pod with all the defaults in the current context and a with a random name version        Print the version and exit status         List all BOB pod